 No deodorizer or warm water option, but it's not a total dealbreaker considering the price.

 Despite its simple design, the attachment features a heated seat, dual sprays, self-cleaning nozzles, and a soft-close lid.
 Equipped with a soft, calming nighttime glow.
 Bidet seat has a quick-release mechanism to remove it for easy cleaning.
 Installation is a breeze.
-Has a slimline design, so it's barely noticeable.

 Several customers would have preferred a longer power cord for the light.
 Has a bit of a learning curve.